moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

     2. Tweak the options for each of the sections.
 Please include a UI Designer in this process for optimal results.

-    3. ❗️At the bottom, on the "Favicon Generator Options" section go to:
+    3. ❗️ At the bottom, on the "Favicon Generator Options" section go to:
         - The "Path" tab, select the second option and write `/favicons`.
         - The "Version/Refresh" tab and select the second option.
         - The "Compression" tab and select "Very high quality, very low compression factor".